softprops/lando/README.md

 ## 🤔 about

-Lando is a crate for **serverless** Rustlang HTTP applications.
+Lando is a crate for building **serverless** Rustlang HTTP applications.

-> The rustlang ecosystem has a number of really great [HTTP server crates](https://crates.io/categories/web-programming::http-server).
+> The rustlang ecosystem has some really great [HTTP server crates](https://crates.io/categories/web-programming::http-server).
 Most of them bundle servers that parse HTTP messages, listen on ports and manage network connections leaving it up to you to manage hosting, scaling, monitoring and operations _in addition to_ your application code.

 Lando is different.
 Lando's sole focus is on writing **applications**.
 It shifts the responsibility of managing servers to AWS.
 This removes the [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/) that comes along with managing these yourself.
 Put more directly AWS lambda let's you run code without thinking about servers.